edh5623/CS410_Project_Review_Augmenter/README.md

 # CS410_Project_Review_Augmenter

+### This readme acts as the final report and setup

 Chrome extension to augment Target.com with BM25 search on product reviews and a product review sentiment score.

 ### Tutorial Setup and Usage Video: https://youtu.be/Wa3bB88KWk4